Jesssullivan/Shiny-Apps/README.md

 # See Shiny index for live samples (subject to change):
 http://ec2-34-224-91-99.compute-1.amazonaws.com:3838/sample-apps/

-# See http://www.transscendsurvival.org/ for parent blog
+# See http://www.transscendsurvival.org/ for more info on my blog